nf-core/website/src/content/events/2023/bytesize_wave_containers.md

 ## Bytesize: Using Wave Containers

 Wave is a container provisioning service integrated with Nextflow.
 With Wave, you can build, upload, and manage the container images required by your data analysis workflows automatically and on-demand during pipeline execution.
-Phil ([@ewels](https://github.com/ewels)) is going to show us how wave containers can be used in the context of a Nextflow pipeline.
+Marcel ([@mribeirodantas]([https://github.com/ewels](https://github.com/mribeirodantas))) is going to show us how wave containers can be used in the context of a Nextflow pipeline.